Please note this post may include affiliate links. For more information, read my disclosure policy here.

 At this point, you can place your dividers and money into the zippered pouch.
 Or you can laminate the dividers so they will last longer.
-I LOVE my laminator and I only had to use one laminating pouch for the dividers.
+I LOVE my laminator, and I only had to use one laminating pouch for the dividers.
 (Be sure to keep an eye on Amazon for this laminator as it tends to go on sale regularly.
 I think we paid $17 for ours, and it came with a set of laminating sheets!)

 I honestly can’t believe it took me this long to realize there was a better way to do the cash envelope system.
 Leave it to my creative mom to come up with this idea!
 (Thanks, mom!)

 P.S.
 Right now I’m giving away a FREE mini eBook full of gift ideas that won’t break your budget to all of my newsletter subscribers.
 I think you’d really like it!
 Sign up for it here.
 You’ll gain instant access to the subscriber-only page where you can download it when you sign up.